maxcampb/strava_uwh_analyser/README.md

 # Strava UWH Analyser

-This package allows users to upload Strava activities and analyse them for underwater hockey (UWH) specific metrics.
+This package allows users to extract STRAVA activities, analyse them for underwater hockey (UWH) specific metrics, and then send them to coaches or players (e.g. via email).
+It follows an Extract-Transform-Load (ETL) structure.

+Some general repository definitions:

+* Extractors: used to extract data from a source (often from STRAVA)
+* Processors: used to process data and return UWH specific metrics
+* Reports: an class that contains the full infrastructure for running a report, including an orchestrator run method.
+* Runners: Wrapper class which is designed to run a particular report.

+ Contributions to repository are encouraged.

 **WHEN MAKING CHANGES TO THIS REPO, do not commit directly to main branch.
 Instead commit to another branch and open a PR.**